BJP govt in Maharashtra finds Rs 6,110 crore 'missing' funds

-Money is part of Rs 71,563 crore for which no account had been given to CAG; new regime located it with various state depts and got them to submit utilisation certificates for the funds
+Money is part of Rs 71,563 cr for which no account had been given to CAG; new regime located it with various state depts and got them to submit utilisation certificates for funds

 The Bharatiya Janata Party (BJP) government has wasted no time to get cracking on recovering money sanctioned by the previous regime to its various departments which was never accounted for.
 Since taking over from the outgoing Democratic Front (DF) alliance, the new government has managed to trace a fraction of the funds, that is, Rs 6,110 crore.